gravitational/careers/challenges/cloud/challenge.md

 # Summary

-Monitor, deploy and extend a prototype service that provides an API to Kubernetes resources
+Monitor, deploy, and extend a prototype service that provides an API for Kubernetes resources

 # Rationale